ibm-cloud-docs/codeengine/add-registry.md

 {: #authorize-cr-service-id}

 Before you can add access to a service ID in a different account, you must first authorize access to the service ID.

+When you create a service ID, you can restrict access to a regional {{site.data.keyword.registryfull_notm}} or even a specific namespace within that {{site.data.keyword.registryfull_notm}} account.

 ### Authorizing access to {{site.data.keyword.registryshort}} with service ID from the console
 {: #authorize-console-service-id}